carbonsrv/carbon/README.md

 # carbon
-carbon is a Webserver written in [Go](https://golang.org) that uses the [Lua Scripting Language](http://www.lua.org/) for dynamic content and as a HTML template language.
+Carbon is a Webserver written in [Go](https://golang.org) that uses the [Lua Scripting Language](http://www.lua.org/) for dynamic content and as a HTML template language.

 # Usage